 We will continue to produce an annual country governance effectiveness report, covering those country programs directly governed by TLM International.
 We will promulgate programmes for governance development and country leader mentoring and line management.
-A new leadership development programme will be rolled out in 2017.
+A new leadership development programme was rolled out in 2017 and a second batch of leaders will be trained in 2018-19.
 We will continue to publish regular prayer information for staff and supporters including the annual ASK prayer diary.
-We will build a stronger and more assertive presence and advocacy platform for The Leprosy Mission which will include the appointment of a Head of Advocacy.
+We will build a stronger and more assertive presence and advocacy platform for The Leprosy Mission, which will be spearheaded by the Head of Advocacy.